Explore watershed planning efforts underway in Story County

 Current Planning Efforts Underway

-In early 2017, the Board of Supervisors brought on a consulting firm to develop countywide watershed assessments throughout Story County.
-Looking at watersheds at the smaller level – technically, the Hydrologic Unit Code (HUC) 10 and 12 watershed levels – we are developing a comprehensive assessment that identifies watershed specific goals and develops implementation strategies addressing education, outreach and water quality improvement goals.
+In early 2017, the Board of Supervisors brought on a consulting firm to develop a countywide watershed assessment for Story County.
+By looking at watersheds on a smaller scale – technically, the Hydrologic Unit Code (HUC) 10 and 12 watershed levels – we developed a comprehensive assessment that identifies watershed-specific goals and implementation strategies addressing education, outreach, and water quality improvement goals.

-Story County is part of a larger effort underway by the Squaw Creek Watershed Management Authority to develop a comprehensive watershed plan for the Squaw Creek Watershed.
-More information on the Squaw Creek Watershed Plan is available by clicking here.
+Story County was part of a larger effort by the Ioway Creek Watershed Management Authority to develop a comprehensive watershed plan for the Ioway Creek Watershed.
+More information on the Ioway Creek Watershed Plan is available here.

 Hickory Grove Watershed